SpineEventEngine/base/tools/protoc-plugin/README.md

 The Spine Gradle plugin automatically attaches the Spine `protoc` plugin to the Protobuf compilation process performed by Protobuf Gradle plugin.

-For that, the Spine `protoc` plugin artifact is fetched from a maven repository and copied into the directory `.spine` found under the project root, so that the artifact relative path is `<projectDir>/.spine/spine-protoc-plugin-X.X.X.jar`, where `X.X.X` is the version of the downloaded artifact, which is equal to the version of the Spine Gradle plugin used.

 ## How it works

 #### Assembling